barmanAk01/Js-Learning-beginners-to-intermidiate/README.md

 # Js_Learner
-Tp know the all the javascript
+This is the learning JS repo to know the all the javascript things.

+If any @devs want to contriburte in this repo for learning purpose please go ahead .